Members' Handbook

 Parking at Yare House is very limited and is therefore only available for a short period of time for guests and occasional off site staff when they are required at head office for a restricted period.

-We encourage the use of the five park and ride sites around the city detailed on the map below and with full information here.
+We encourage the use of the five park and ride sites around the city when visiting Yare House or attending Authority meetings.
 Members can claim park and ride expenses but must keep their tickets as proof of purchase.
-Alternatively the nearest paid car park is available on Lower Clarence Road marked on the map below.
-This is £6 a day and cannot be claimed.
+Alternatively the nearest paid car park is available on Lower Clarence Road.

-For short meetings there are on road two hour parking bays three minutes’ walk from the office on Stracey Road marked on the map.
+For short meetings there are on road two hour parking bays three minutes’ walk from the office on Stracey Road.
 However these can fill up and you must ensure you have parked in the correct areas as some stretches of the road are permit only.
 Please also ensure you don’t go over the time limit as wardens in the area are vigilant.

 Finance